 The Workforce and Economic Development Network of Pennsylvania (WEDnetPA) was created to make companies across the Commonwealth of Pennsylvania more competitive by updating and improving the skills of their employees to meet specific company needs.
 The goal of the WEDnetPA program is to strengthen the business environment of Pennsylvania by improving the skill level and productivity of Pennsylvania workers.
 Funding is provided by the Pennsylvania Department of Community and Economic Development’s Pennsylvania First Program.
 Through the WEDnetPA program, qualified in-state businesses and out-of-state companies relocating to the economic-friendly business climate of Pennsylvania can access funding for a wide range of job skills training.

-WEDnetPA is an alliance of over two dozen educational providers across Pennsylvania that act as the delivery mechanism for the Commonwealth's WEDnetPA program.
+WEDnetPA is an alliance of twenty-two educational providers across Pennsylvania that act as the delivery mechanism for the Commonwealth's WEDnetPA program.
 Each WEDnetPA partner serves as the point of contact for businesses accessing WEDnetPA funds.

 Job skills training: